John Redpath, the Whispering Dam, and Sugar

 The dam is approximately 360 feet long and 60 feet high, and is built of large sandstone blocks cut at a nearby quarry, and hauled by horse-team to the site.
 The blocks were ‘dressed’ (shaped) on site; this work was precise, as no mortar or cement was used in this giant dam; the blocks were set in a giant arch, with the pressure of the water behind the dam pushing the perfectly-dressed blocks together, much as Roman arches do in many well-known stone structures.

 When completed (1832), the Jones Falls dam was the largest dam in North America, a true marvel of engineering.
 But why is it called the ‘Whispering Dam’?
-Well, if a person stands at one edge of the dam, near the top, and another person stands at the other edge, the two can talk quite well, over a distance of almost 360 feet.
-This is a result of the shape of the dam, the Roman arch shape demanded of the huge sandstone dam made with no mortar.
+Well, if a person stands at one edge of the dam, near the top, and another person stands at the other edge, the two can talk over a distance of almost 360 feet.
+This is a result of the shape of the dam.
+The Roman arch shape demanded of the huge sandstone dam made with no mortar.
 The abnormal acoustics were not designed; they were a delightful result of the design.

 John Redpath worked on many other impressive structures, including Notre Dame de Montreal Basilica (one of the most dramatic Basilicas in the world), and a number of buildings that are now part of McGill University.

 In 1854 Redpath created a sugar refinery in Montreal, a huge development for early Canada.
-Prior to 1854 almost all sugar was imported, and quality and price were constantproblems.
-With his refinery on the Montreal waterfront, Redpath could import raw materials (often with his own ships) and process them here.
+Prior to 1854 almost all sugar was imported, and quality and price were poor.
+With his refinery on the Montreal waterfront, Redpath could import raw materials with his own ships, and process them here.
 Redpath soon had a virtual monopoly on sugar; he soon grew his refinery into first one, then two, giant works, which can still be seen in Montreal today.